09 Oct 2020 Immigration Canada wrong to reject “conjugal relationship” of woman and gay man, judge rules

-What is remarkable about the case is the man’s personal testimony, which runs directly counter to dominant notion that gay men enter opposite-sex relationship due to internalized homophobia, must eventually realize that this is futile, and either stay miserable or decide to live as a gay person instead.
+What is remarkable about the case is the man’s personal testimony, which runs directly counter to the dominant notion that gay men enter opposite-sex relationships only due to internalized homophobia, and that they must eventually realize this is futile and either stay miserable or decide to embrace homosexuality.

 The couple is anonymous, but we’ll call them Ali and Anna.
 They became friends in university and remained friends after, but lived in different countries.
 Ali was actively homosexual and fled to Canada to protect himself.
 Ali and Anna, who had been friends for years at this point, planned a trip vacation together in another country and had sex.

 Anna became pregnant.
 The two committed to each other and their child, to raise the child together as a family unit.
 They considered marrying in a third country but encountered difficulties in planning it, due to immigration issues.
 So, they decided that Ali would sponsor Anna to move to Canada.

 Ali professed feeling love and commitment to Anna.
 Ali and Anna, by necessity, still lived apart, but continued to take trips together and to be sexually intimate on their trips.

 When questioned about the sexual aspect of their relationship by Canadian immigration officials, Ali explained that his mindset shifted “step by step, from vacation to vacation, from more time spent together … to see that it is possible” and that for him, their sexual relationship was about “getting all the richness of feelings or being, having sex with who you love.”